moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 6: Label End Effectors
 ---------------------------

-We have already added the gripper of the Panda.
-Now, we will designate this group as a special group:
+Now that we have added the hand of the Panda as a move group, we can designate it as an end effector.
+By designating a group as an end effector, MoveIt can perform certain special operations on it.
-**end effectors**.
-Designating this group as end effectors allows some special operations to happen on them internally.
+For example, end effectors can be used for attaching objects to the arm while carrying out pick-and-place tasks.

 * Click on the *End Effectors* pane.